cirosantilli/latex-submodule/readme.md

 Default value: `latest`

+# Editor configuration

+To make the most of this template, you can configure your editor of choice to use it.

+All you need is an editor which can:

+- trigger `sh` commands, via keybindigs.
+Ex: F5 runs `make`

+- insert some parameters about the current file in the shell command.
+Ex of an imaginary editor:

+        make VIEW=%FULLPATH% LINE=%CURRENT_LINE%

+    and then the editor shoud replace FULLPATH by the full path of the current file being edited and CURRENT_LINE by the current line number, before giving the command to sh.

+The first thing you should keep in mind that you must issue the make commands from the same directory as the makefile, that is, the repo root.
+Therefore, you should prefix all your bindings with:

+    cd `git rev-parse --show-toplevel` &&

+so for example in our imaginary editor we would do:

+    <F5> --> make VIEW=%FULLPATH% LINE=%CURRENT_LINE%

+`git rev-parse --show-toplevel` is simply a git command that prints the full path of the repository root.

+If you manage to configure this project for use with any other editor not mentioned here, please submit a pull request and we will be glad to merge it.

+## Vim

+You could add the following lines to your `.vimrc`:

+    #make
+    au BufEnter,BufRead *.tex cal MapAllBuff( '<F5>'  , ':w<cr>:! cd `git rev-parse --show-toplevel` && make<cr>' )

+    #make clean
+    au BufEnter,BufRead *.tex cal MapAllBuff( '<S-F5>', ':w<cr>:! cd `git rev-parse --show-toplevel` && make clean<cr>' )

+    #make view
+    au BufEnter,BufRead *.tex cal MapAllBuff( '<F6>'  , ':w<cr>:exe '':sil ! cd `git rev-parse --show-toplevel` && make view VIEW=''''"%:p"'''' LINE=''''"'' . line(".") . ''"''''''<cr>' )

+To do inverse searches (pdf to tex) using git, you must configure your viewer to issue the following command: TODO

 # When should you modify a file in this directory

 Only make changes to the files in this directory